kennovation1/mercury/working2018/switchInputs/README.md

 # Status
 - TODO **Ground is not cabled yet.
 Need to use aligator clip**
-- All switches that are wired work.
-Not wired:
+- All switches that are wired work
+- Still need to wire:
   - All momentary switches
   - VOX PWR
   - UHF DF
   - STBY BTRY
   - All left side brown and tan panel toggles
-- Send events to a named pipe
+  - Fuel control values and pull pins
 - BEACON (scancode = 2) delivers down when up event is sent.
 Fix or use signal for a push button.

 # Setup